Don't let the bad guy's spam your web forms!

 Everyone is familiar with regular email spam: The bad guys get hold of your email address and the next thing you know your inbox is filling up with all kinds of junk.
 Web-form-buddy can help prevent that as it allows you to keep your email address completely excluded from your web pages (unlike many other form scripts where your email address has to be present in a hidden field in the source HTML and where hackers can easily harvest it!).

 - Because they are probing for vulnerabilities.
-They hope to hijack your mail server and use it to relay their spam.
+They hope to hijack your mail server through your web form and use it to relay their spam.
 They hope to be able to do this by exploiting poorly written "home made" web form scripts (usually PHP scripts) .
 For more on this see our page on spam injection.

 - Modern search engines such as Google rely heavily on inbound links to rank web pages in their index